-To yell or not to yell.
+To yell or not to yell in soccer.
 Robbie Keane always be yelling at somebody.
 Should players yell at their teammates?
 Should older more experienced players yell at younger players?
+Is yelling effective at getting a young player to learn something or is there a better way…demanding the ball is good and one thing but yelling at a player when they make a mistake, not sure if that’s helpful for a young player.

 LA Galaxy forward Robbie Keane is passionate, but it seems to yell quite a bit at his teammates, specifically Gyasi Zardes.
 If Zardes doesn’t play the ball to Keane when he thinks he should get it then Zardes is going to hear about, loudly.
 In fact, Keane will run towards Zardes as the other team moves up field and yell at him.